 Placing one cookie sheet on top of another can help insulate the bottom so that the bottoms of your cookies don't brown too much.
 You can also purchase those double-layered "Airbake" pans to help with that.

 If using your oven for broiling, the bottom element does not come on at all, but the top element provides constant radiant heat.
 The closer to the element the food is, the more quickly it will brown.

-If broiling a very thin piece of meat–maybe 1/2″ or so, you’d want to have it on the top rack, as close to the heat as possible.
-For thicker cuts–maybe an inch–set the rack lower.
-This allows the heat to evenly penetrate the meat, making sure the center cooks before the outside gets overly brown.
+If broiling a very thin piece of meat--maybe ½ inch or so, you'd want to have it on the top rack, as close to the heat as possible.
+For thicker cuts--maybe an inch--set the rack lower.
+This allows the heat to penetrate the meat evenly, ensuring the center cooks before the outside gets overly brown.